Internal Communication | Tools

-There are plenty of “20+ internal communications tools to try” lists that you could add to your tech stack… but if you’re looking to know what need, start here!
+There are plenty of “20+ internal communications tools to try” lists that you could add to your tech stack… but if you’re looking to know what you need for this year, start here!

 Having too many internal communications tools has the complete opposite effect on what you’re trying to accomplish: you’re risking both overloading your employees with information and/or creating huge inconsistencies.
 In that kind of environment, either (1) your employees are totally going to miss the message because they didn’t know where to look, or (2) you have to manually copy/paste and post the same information in every channel (uhm, no thanks).